-After spending the first ten years of his career in brand name companies like IBM and Compaq, Gordon progressively gravitated towards early stage and high growth companies.
-He spent eight years in the videoconferencing industry, including four years as President of an Israeli-based company that grew from $5M to $36M in a short few years and went public on the Euronext stock market.
+Over the past 15 years, Gordon has seen more than 1,500 startup pitches, given personal advice to more than 500 entrepreneurs and been involved with raising over $45M in growth and venture capital.
+He spent the first ten years of his career in brand name companies like IBM and Compaq and then progressively gravitated towards early-stage and high growth companies.
+He spent eight years in the video conferencing industry, including four years as President of an Israeli-based company that grew from $5M to $36M in a short few years and went public on the Euronext stock market.

-Gordon is currently a board member for Austin-based technology companies SwimTopia, Riskpulse and Chiron Health.
-He received his Computer Science degree from Baylor University and now having raised three daughters he enjoys competitive swimming and spending time with his wife at their Galveston Island beach house or some global destination they’ve never been before.
+Gordon received his Computer Science degree from Baylor University and now having raised three daughters he enjoys competitive swimming and spending time with his wife at their Galveston Island beach house or some global destination they’ve never been before.

 Andrew Busey is currently a Partner at Chaotic Moon, the leading mobile strategy and development partner for consumer brands.
 He focuses on corporate development and strategy.
 He is also CEO and co-founder of Team Chaos, the creators of Dragon Academy.